-Cassaday & Company, Inc. is honored to announce that it has been named one of The Washington Post’s 2020 Top Workplaces in the Washington, D.C. area.
-The firm ranked #5 in the small-sized companies category, and was also recognized on the list in 2020 and 2021.
+Cassaday & Company, Inc. is honored to announce that it has been named one of The Washington Post’s 2022 Top Workplaces in the Washington, D.C. area.
+The firm ranked in the small-sized companies category, and was also recognized on the list in 2020 and 2021.

 About Cassaday & Company, Inc.’s Culture

-In creating this award-winning workplace culture, we’re able to reduce turnover rates and have an average staff tenure of 15 years, creating a continuity of excellent service for our clients.
+In creating this award-winning workplace culture, we are able to reduce turnover rates and have an average staff tenure of 15 years, creating a continuity of excellent service for our clients.

 Who Determines the Top Workplaces?
 The Methodology Behind The Rankings